targetsm/learning-dynamics-clm/README.md

 ### Model Training

 We train various models using the [Fairseq](https://github.com/facebookresearch/fairseq) framework.
 Scripts for data preparation and model training can be found in the [/scripts](/scripts) folder.
-Training scripts for specific model configurations are in [/models/tl](/models/tl).
+Training scripts for specific model configurations used in the thesis are found in [/models/tl](/models/tl).
 To train a translation model, modify the specific training file to match desired data, model and hyperparameters.
 Then run:
 ```
 bash train_staged_tm.sh
 ```
-Checkpoints are found in checkpoints. checkpoints are stored according to schedule in training file.
+Training checkpoitns are stored according to the schedule in the training file.
 Similarly langauge models can be trained by adapting and running:
 ```
 bash train_staged_lm_trunc.sh